AVAILABLE

 In the Steps of Thomas Hardy

-have captured the spirit of rural life and the beauty of the
+writers have captured the spirit of rural life and the beauty

 Today